-Casino-1 was drilled as an Otway Basin gas exploration well in the Victoria Offshore VIC/P44 license.
-The Surface Location is Latitude: 38° 47' 18.502" S Longitude: 142° 42' 00.287" E (GDA94), Northing: 5705323.87m Easting: 647654.91m (MGA-94).
-The Seismic Reference is Inline 6066, CDP 2726.
-The location lies approximately 29 km south west of the town of Port Campbell, 24 km WSW of the Minerva gas field and 22 km North of the LaBella gas field (see Location Map).
-The Casino prospect is situated towards the western limit of the productive Waarre Sandstone play fairway of the Port Campbell Embayment.
-The water depth at the well location was 70.5m.
+Casino-2 was drilled as an Otway Basin gas exploration well in the offshore VIC/P44 licence and was designed to test a sand that was interpreted to be absent at the proposed Casino-1 location.
+The VIC/P44 license is held 50% by Santos (Operator) and 50% by Strike Oil NL.
+The well is contingent on the Casino-1 wildcat exploration well confirming that significant full stack amplitude and AVO anomalies indicate the presence of hydrocarbons within the prospect area.
+The Surface Location is Latitude: 38° 47' 43.887" S Longitude: 142° 44' 50.746" E (GDA94), Northing: 5704463.79m Easting: 651752.63m (MGA-94).
+The Seismic Reference is Inline 6136, CDP 2400.
+The Casino-2 location is 4.2km ESE of the proposed Casino-1 well and lies approximately 29 km south west of the town of Port Campbell, 21 km SW of the Minerva gas field and 23 km North of the LaBella gas field.
+The Casino structure is situated towards the western limit of the productive Waarre Sandstone play fairway of the Port Campbell Embayment.
+The water depth at the well location was 67.8m.

-The Casino prospect is a tilted fault block closure defined by the 2001 Casino 3D seismic dataset and the proposed location was planned to crestally test the structure.
-The primary objective of the well was the Late Cretaceous Waarre Sandstone, with a prognosed mean average pay of 45m across the structure.
-The critical risk on the prospect was related to the nature of updip cross fault seal.
+The Casino structure is a tilted fault block closure defined by the 2001 Casino 3D seismic dataset and the proposed location was to intended to test the eastern flank of the structure.
+The primary objective in the well was the Waarre Sandstone.
+The critical risk on the prospect prior to the drilling of Casino 1 was related to the nature of updip cross fault seal; however this was mitigated from success at the Casino-1 location.
+The main risks were associated with the extent and quality of the reservoir.
 The prospect exhibits a significant full stack amplitude anomaly at the Waarre Sandstone with significant increase in amplitude with offset over the prospect.
-The prospect was interpreted as containing 2 separate Waarre sands, the older of which would be tested in the updip location by this wildcat well.
-The well aimed to :
+The prospect was interpreted as containing 2 separate Waarre sands.
+The Casino-2 well is placed to intersect the younger Waarre Sand (prognosed as being absent in Casino-1) in an up-dip location and to appraise the older "non-amplitude" Waarre Sand in a down-dip location (relative to its proposed intersection in Casino-1).
+The aims of the Casino-2 well were: